muratcorlu/connect-api-mocker/README.md

 ## Directory Structure

 You need to use service names as directory name and http method as filename.
-Files must be JSON.
 Middleware will match url to directory structure and respond with the corresponding http method file.

 Example REST service: `GET /api/messages`